iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Introduction

 To democratize access to these technologies, Automated Machine Learning (AutoML) has emerged as a pivotal field, aiming to automate the end-to-end ML development pipeline~\cite{auto-sklearn,automl-survey1,automl1,auto-keras,autofe,autogluon,h2o,nas-survey}.
 By reducing the reliance on manual intervention, AutoML systems seek to accelerate experimentation and enable low/non-experts to deploy robust, data-driven solutions without deep technical prerequisites~\cite{automl-survey1}.
 Despite their promise, traditional AutoML systems often face significant limitations regarding flexibility, transparency, and controllability.
 Many existing frameworks are designed as rigid tools tailored for specific tasks, primarily tabular data, limiting their applicability to diverse or multimodal problems.
 Furthermore, these systems typically suffer from a fundamental lack of transparency.
 Specifically, they operate as ``black boxes'' where the model creation process is obscured, preventing users from observing or understanding how specific architectural decisions were reached.
 This opacity results in a critical lack of controllability.
 Consequently, the generated solutions cannot be easily customized or revised, meaning that even minor adjustments to the objective or data often necessitate rebuilding the entire process from scratch.

-To address these constraints, recent Large Language Model (LLM)-based agents have shifted towards \textit{Code-driven} AutoML, where the system generates executable (Python) scripts to solve tasks~\cite{mle-star,mlzero,automl-agent}.
-However, current state-of-the-art approaches exhibit distinct structural weaknesses, primarily characterized by monolithic rigidity, hallucinated logic, and wrapper-bound limitations. \mlestar~\cite{mle-star} relies heavily on retrieving and refining monolithic scripts from external sources.
-This \textit{coarse exploration} strategy often modifies the entire code structure simultaneously, making it difficult to isolate errors or perform deep exploration within specific components. \automlagent~\cite{automl-agent} employs a simulation-first approach that relies on text-based \textit{pseudo data analysis} before code generation.
+To address these constraints, recent Large Language Model (LLM)-based agents have shifted towards \textit{Code-driven} AutoML~\cite{mle-star,mlzero,automl-agent}.
+Instead of selecting from a fixed menu of pipelines, a code-driven AutoML method can synthesize executable code for data preprocessing, model training, and evaluation.
+This shift is attractive because code is inherently more expressive than black-box search over a closed library space.
+In principle, it enables the system to construct task-specific pipelines, integrate diverse modeling paradigms, and expose the generated solution in a form that users can inspect and revise.
+However, flexibility alone does not make code-driven AutoML reliable.
+Existing LLM-based agents often generate solutions that look plausible in text but fail in execution, rely on assumptions about the dataset that are never empirically validated, or remain trapped within narrow and brittle search behaviors such as refining a monolithic script or delegating core reasoning to a fixed AutoML backend.
+Search-based systems, such as \mlestar~\cite{mle-star}, rely heavily on retrieving and refining monolithic scripts from existing solutions.
+This coarse exploration strategy often modifies the entire code structure simultaneously, making it difficult to isolate errors or perform deep exploration within specific components.
+Planning-centric systems, such as \automlagent~\cite{automl-agent}, employ a simulation-first approach that relies on text-based pseudo data analysis before code generation.
 This reliance on textual reasoning without actual execution can lead to failures, where the generated pipeline fails during final implementation due to runtime errors.
 Furthermore, \mlzero~\cite{mlzero} operates as \textit{intelligent wrappers} around existing AutoML backbone, \autogluon~\cite{autogluon}.
 While this ensures executability, it intrinsically limits the system's capabilities to the boundaries of the underlying library, sacrificing the flexibility to architect custom pipelines for complex or non-standard data distributions.